 They are sensed and created through our intuitive understanding of the world.

-There are two common issues.
+There are two common issues with how these things are talked about.
 One is that abstract nouns are often made concrete, which reifies experience and creates more fixed ideas.
 And two is that when abstract nouns are used in a hierarchical system, they become a vehicle for enforcing unhealthy power structures that undermine people’s experience and enforce systemic oppression.

 Instead of supporting people to feel into the states that are helpful for them, people will use the abstractness of these states to uphold the hierarchy and fixed ideas that exist within the system.